Magritte-code/Magritte/README.md

 ## Acknowledgements
-FDC is supported by the EPSRC iCASE studentship programme, Intel Corporation and Cray Inc.
+FDC was for most of the development supported by the EPSRC iCASE studentship programme, Intel Corporation and Cray Inc.
 FDC, JB, WH, and LD acknowledge support from the ERC consolidator grant 646758 AEROSOL.
+TC is a PhD fellow of the Research Foundation - Flanders (FWO).